UT-Austin-RPL/olaf/index_backup.markdown

                     <td>
 <p align="justify" width="20%">

 The ability for robots to learn and refine behavior after deployment has become ever more important as we design them to operate in unstructured environments like households.
-In this work, we design a new learning system based on large language model (LLM), OLAF, that allows everyday users to teach a robot using verbal corrections when the robot makes mistakes, e.g., by saying "Stop what you're doing.
+In this work, we design a new learning system based on large language model (LLM), <strong>OLAF</strong> ☃️, that allows everyday users to teach a robot using verbal corrections when the robot makes mistakes, e.g., by saying "Stop what you're doing.
 You should move closer to the cup."
-A key feature of OLAF is its ability to update the robot's visuomotor neural policy based on the verbal feedback to avoid repeating mistakes in the future.
+A key feature of <strong>OLAF</strong> is its ability to update the robot's visuomotor neural policy based on the verbal feedback to avoid repeating mistakes in the future.
 This is in contrast to existing LLM-based robotic systems, which only follow verbal commands or corrections but not learn from them.
 We demonstrate the efficacy of our design in experiments where a user teaches a robot to perform long-horizon manipulation tasks both in simulation and on physical hardware, achieving on average 20.0% improvement in policy success rate.

 </p></td></tr></table>
 </p>